 |OPEC countries||2.89 (29%)||0.31||2.58|

 |Top five countries1|

-The top five destination countries of U.S. petroleum exports in 2016, export volume, and share of total petroleum exports
+The top five destination countries of U.S. petroleum exports, export volume, and share of total petroleum exports in 2018 were

 Detailed historical data on U.S. petroleum imports and exports

 U.S. petroleum imports by country of origin